 The Social Impact ABIE Award recognizes individuals who have made a positive impact on women, technology, and society.
 Recipients are honored by the technical women’s community at the Grace Hopper Celebration.

-Three outstanding international women (non United States residents with an emphasis on developing countries) who have created opportunities for girls and women in technology will be recognized.
-Nominations are encouraged for professional women regardless of their age or education level.
+The Change Agent ABIE Awards recognize three outstanding international women (non-US residents with an emphasis on developing countries) who have created opportunities for girls and women in technology.